Configuring Service Chaining with Security Groups

 Service devices may perform only destination NAT (load-balancers with SNAT disabled), only source NAT (CGNAT devices for return traffic) or both (load-balancers with SNAT enabled).

-Traffic to devices such as external load-balancers performing destination NAT in the forward direction do not need policy-based redirection but need to be permitted.
+Traffic to devices such as external load-balancers performing destination NAT in the forward direction do not need policy-based redirection but need to be permitted in order to reach the VIP address exposed by the load-balancer.

 Similarly, traffic in the reverse direction returning to devices such as external load-balancers or CGNAT devices, that have performed Source NAT in the forward direction, do not need policy-based redirection, but need to be permitted.